randysgithuubs/StarryNight/README.md

 # StarryNight
 Code by randysgithuubs on GitHub.

-(At the time im writing this it is not done but most isues on this code at this time have been fixed.)
+(Disclaimer:At the time im writing this, the code in StarS.py is not done but most isues at this time have been fixed.)